igodlab/igodlab-site/content/learning/computing-systems/03-digital-logic-structures.md

 ---

 - 3.3 A two-input AND and a two-input OR are both examples of two-input logic functions.
-How many diﬀerent two-input logic functions are possible?
+How many different two-input logic functions are possible?

-*Ans.-*
+*Ans.-* Using combinatorics, the number of logic functions match the number of unique output-bit combinations (4 per gate in our case) so with 2 gates (two-input AND & OR) the number of possible logic functions is $2^4=16$

 ---